Want your fans, followers, and readers to do something?

 Bonus: Download a free guide that reveals how to increase social media engagement with better audience research, sharper customer targeting, and Hootsuite’s easy-to-use social media software.

 What is a CTA?

-Where does a CTA live?
-A CTA is most commonly found at the end of blog posts or the bottom of a website page, but they can also be sprinkled throughout a site or included in social media messages.
+They most often appear at the end of a blog post, bottom of a web page, sprinkled throughout a site, or included in social media messages.

 13 tips for writing effective CTAs for social media

 Poor converting CTAs are frustrating.
 You use them to promote your products and services, which you’ve spent a long time developing, right?

 They’re easy to fix.

 You just need some good advice, like below.